Open post

 Leadville Railroad – scenic train rides

 Ride the Leadville Railroad via the historic mining town of Leadville.
-This scenic train travels along the old Denver, South Park & Pacific, and Colorado & Southern lines to the Continental Divide, heading north along the Arkansas Valley River Valley and rising up 1,000 feet from the valley floor.
+This scenic train travels along the old Denver, South Park & Pacific, and Colorado & Southern lines to the Continental Divide, heading north along the Arkansas Valley River Valley and rising 1,000 feet from the valley floor.
 You’ll see Mt.
 Massive and Mt.
 Elbert, two of the state’s tallest peaks.
-Some truly spectacular scenery!
+Some genuinely spectacular scenery!

 Alpenglow Adventure Scenic Train Tours